filipecalasans/cpp_cmake_generator/README.md

 |   |   └── template_gtest.cpp
 ```

-To build the template poject in the folder build execute the following commands:
+To build the template poject, execute the following commands in the folder build:

 ```console
 $> cd my_project/build && cmake ../ && make